-During the year ended December 31, 2012, sales to two customers each exceeded 10% of our consolidated revenue.
-One such customer (Hon Hai Precision Industry Company Ltd.) represented 14.4% of our revenue and the other (Flextronics International Ltd.) represented 10.2% of our revenue.
+During the year ended December 31, 2013, sales to two customers each exceeded 10% of our consolidated revenue.
+One such customer (Hon Hai Precision Industry Company Ltd.) represented 19.2% of our revenue and the other (Flextronics International Ltd.) represented 10.4% of our revenue.
 We believe that the loss of either of these customers would have a material adverse effect on the Company's results of operations, financial position and cash flows.
 We have experienced significant concentrations in prior years.

-See Note 12 of the notes to the Company's consolidated financial statements.
+See Note 12 of the notes to the Company's consolidated financial statements for additional disclosures related to our significant customers.